wkhtmltopdf/wkhtmltopdf/docs/status.md

 * If you're using it for report generation (i.e. with HTML you control), also consider using [WeasyPrint] or the [commercial tool Prince] -- note that I'm not affiliated with either project, and do your diligence.
+* If you simply must use it for user-supplied HTML/JS, consider using a Mandatory Access Control system like AppArmor or SELinux.
+  [We have recommendations for an AppArmor policy][apparmor.html].
 * If you're using it to convert a site which uses dynamic JS, consider using [puppeteer] or one of the many wrappers it has.